quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/code-and-deploy-sentiment-service.md

 #### requirements.txt

-1. Select the `requirements.txt` file
+1. Select the `requirements.txt` file.

-2. Add a new line, insert the following text and save the file
+2. Add a new line, insert the following text and save the file:

     ```sh
     transformers[torch]